 - kWh = Kilowatt hour and is used to express energy amount (e.g. stored energy).
 This is often used to express a discrete unit of energy.
 So in the same way gas is expressed in volume, i.e. gallons, energy is expressed in time.
 This is used for storage (e.g. battery capacity) or energy efficiency (e.g. kWh per mile), same as gas with gallons.

-So, How Much Does it Cost to Charge a Tesla?
+How Much to Charge a Tesla in General?

-On the road, it’s more expensive (unless you have free Supercharging credits, of course).
-At most Tesla Supercharging stations in the US, the rate is $0.28 per kWh, or about double the average home rate, so about $28 or less to fill up on the road.
+On the road, it’s generally more expensive than charging at home, depending on your home rate, unless you have free Supercharging credits, of course.
+At most Tesla Supercharging stations in the US, the rate is $0.28 per kWh, or about double the average home rate, so around $14 or at a Supercharger, using the same assumptions as above.
 Note that Tesla does not make a profit on this, it only covers electricity rates and infrastructure costs.

-There are lots of nuances here which we’ll dig into below.
+There are lots of nuances here which we’ll dig into below and you can play with the Tesla charging calculator for specific scenarios.

-Be sure to look at your electricity bill to find out how much you pay.
+Be sure to look at your electricity bill to find out how much you pay and then use the Tesla Charging Calculator below to see what your costs would look like (we also include state averages).

 Tiers and Peak Hours

-Keep in mind that many states and counties have tiered electricity rates (meaning you pay more or less over certain threshold amounts) and some also have peak hours where the costs may be higher.
-In those cases, you can take advantage of Tesla’s scheduled charging feature that allow you to charge at home when it’s least expensive.
+Keep in mind that many states and counties have tiered electricity rates (meaning you pay more or less over certain threshold amounts) and some also have peak hours where the pricing may be higher.
+In those cases, you can take advantage of Tesla’s scheduled charging feature that allows you to charge at home when it’s least expensive.

 In addition, some utilities and states may offer EV discounts and tax credits to help offset costs and be sure to check into those, if they exist.

-How Much Does it Cost to Charge at a Supercharger?
+How Much Does it Cost to Charge at a Tesla Supercharger?

-You’ll notice, in general, with charging that some areas allow charging by kWh (the most fair way) verus charging by time.
+You’ll notice, in general, with charging that some areas have pricing by kWh (the most fair way) versus pricing by time.
 This is because regulations vary by location and some regions do not allow entities other than utilities to charge by kWh, so Tesla and other charging stations are required to charge by time (less ideal since each car may be able to take more or less power).

 - Per kWh Charging – Most Supercharging locations charge per kWh.